chroma-core/docs/docs/telemetry.md

 We **do not** collect personally-identifiable or sensitive information, such as: usernames, hostnames, file names, environment variables, or hostnames of systems being tested.

+To view the list of events we track, you may reference the **[code](https://github.com/chroma-core/chroma/blob/main/chromadb/telemetry/events.py)**

 ## **Where is telemetry information stored?**

 We use **[Posthog](https://posthog.com/)** to store and visualize telemetry data.